couchbase/couchbase-jvm-clients/README.md

 # Couchbase JVM Clients

 This repository contains the next generation of Couchbase SDKs ("3.0") as well as a brand-new `core-io` library.

-It is currently under development and not ready for prime-time.
+It is currently under development and not ready for prime-time, although we are slowly getting there.

 **THERE BE DRAGONS**